AdaTheDev/Ordnance-Survey-Code-Point-Data-Importer/README.txt

 OSCodePointDataImport.exe CODEPOINT SQLServerA MyDatabase dbo PostCodeData "C:\OS Code-Point Data"

+The resulting database table will consist of the following columns:
+OutwardCode VARCHAR(4) [first part of post code] InwardCode VARCHAR(3) [second part of post code] Longitude FLOAT
+Latitude FLOAT
+GeoLocation GEOGRAPHY

+It will also calculate a basic average location for each post code district (e.g. AB12) and sector (e.g. AB12 3) and create rows for those.
+For districts, the InwardCode will be an empty string.

 A quick background to this project is on my blog post: http://www.adathedev.co.uk/2011/01/gb-post-code-geographic-data-load-to.html